National Quality Indicators

 When interpreting the data, it is important to be aware of some thumb rules in statistics:

-• Statistics aim to be comparable, over time and between regions.
-However, the local contexts will always be factors which can affect comparability.
-Hospitals may have national roles in treatment of specific diseases and thereby have larger patient population and a need for specialized personnel.
+- Statistics aim to be comparable over time and between regions.
+However, local contexts will always be factors that can affect comparability.
+Hospitals may have national roles in the treatment of specific diseases, resulting in larger patient populations and a need for specialized personnel.
 Municipalities often differ in demographic structures and rural/urban prerequisites.

-• A high degree of data quality and coverage is required for registers supplying data for the National Quality Indicator System.
-However, there might be missing data which affect interpretation in aggregated data.
+- A high degree of data quality and coverage is required for registers supplying data to the National Quality Indicator System.
+However, there might be missing data that affect the interpretation of aggregated data.

-• Due to privacy rules in statistical legislation, data cannot identify neither patients nor health personnel on an individual level.
-Small municipalities and hospitals with a small population for specific indicators can be affected, and results may not be published for one or more hospitals/municipalities.
+- Due to privacy rules in statistical legislation, data can neither identify patients nor health personnel on an individual level.
+This means that, for small municipalities and hospitals with limited populations, results may not be published.

 More information on National Quality Indicators in Norwegian